 Broodiness is a natural chicken instinct that happens to some chickens every year, and others not at all.
 It switches on as soon as they’re old enough to lay, between five and eight months old.

-Their hormones kick in overtime, much as women’s do when they’re pregnant, and they focus all of their energy into hatching a clutch of eggs.
+Their hormones kick in overtime, much as women’s do when they’re pregnant, and they focus all of their energy into hatching eggs.

 The telltale symptom of a broody hen is a sudden display of motherly instinct: sitting on a nest to keep the eggs warm for several hours a day, putting the babies’ needs in front of hers and making sure the eggs are well protected.